-It is possible to invest in OEICs tax free through an Investment ISA so that your profits aren’t subject to Capital Gains or Income Tax.
-You can invest up to £11,520 through an Investment ISA this tax year (less anything you pay into a Cash ISA).
+It is possible to invest in OEICs tax free through an Investment ISA so that your profits aren't subject to Capital Gains or Income Tax.
+From July 2014 onwards you'll be able to invest up to £15,000 through an Investment ISA this tax year (less anything you pay into a Cash ISA).

 If you don't invest in an OEIC via an Investment ISA, distributions are subject to Income Tax (the rate depends on your income from other sources) while profit on selling your shares in a fund is subject to Capital Gains Tax.

 Each OEIC has a board called the Depository whose job is to ensure that the fund manager adheres to company policy and government legislation.